utkarshcmu/grafana.org/content/blog/2018-03-16-timeshift-ep36.md

 +++

 ### Welcome to TimeShift
 It's great to be back after a few busy weeks off, and we have lots of updates and articles to share.
 During GrafanaCon EU 2018 in Amsterdam, we officially launched [Grafana 5.0 stable](https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_36)!
 Despite the "Beast from the East" storm that blew through Europe and stranded two of our speakers, the conference was sold out and we're extremely proud of the event.
-We're taking suggestions for locations for our next GrafanaCon (think: someplace **warm** :).
+We're taking suggestions for locations for our next GrafanaCon (think: someplace **warm**).

 We'd like to thank all of our speakers, sponsors and attendees for making GrafanaCon such a success.
 We've been overwhelmed by the positive feedback we've received and are extremely proud to be part of such an active and passionate open source community.
 You'll be able to check out videos of each talk and download the presentation slides on [grafana.com](http://grafana.com/grafanacon) shortly, but the [live stream](http://youtube.com/grafana) is available until they're ready.